 - FAO Commission for Controlling the Desert Locust in Southwest Asia Region (SWAC)

-ECLO maintains a regular dialogue with the international donor community.
+A regular dialogue is maintained with the international donor community.
 Priorities for assistance are based on information provided daily by National Locust Control Units and Plant Protection Services, supplemented by reports from FAO’s country representatives and advice from FAO consultants in the field.

-ECLO develops and implements locust control projects using donor funds, providing inputs including pesticides, equipment, environmental monitoring and technical advice.
-ECLO also monitors bilateral assistance to affected countries, seeking to coordinating inputs and avoiding duplication of effort.
+Locust control projects are developed and implemented using donor funds that provide inputs including pesticides, equipment, environmental monitoring and technical advice.
+Bilateral assistance to affected countries is monitored to coordinate inputs and avoiding duplication of effort.